Continental collision: Orogeny and collapse

 The pace of mountain building associated with the collision is measured by radiometric dating of igneous rocks or units that have been metamorphosed during the collision and by examining the record of sediments shed from the rising mountains into the surrounding basins.
 The pace of ancient convergence can be determined with paleomagnetic measurements, while the present rate of convergence can be measured with GPS.

 Far-field effects

 The effects of the collision are felt far beyond the immediate site of collision and mountain-building.
 As convergence between the two continents continues, the region of crustal thickening and elevation will become broader.
 If there is an oceanic free face, the adjacent crustal blocks may move towards it.
 As an example of this, the collision of India with Asia forced large regions of crust to move south to form modern Southeast Asia.
-Another example is the collision of Arabia with Asia, which is squeezing the Anatolian Plate (present day Turkey).
+Another example is the collision of Arabia with Asia, which is squeezing the Anatolian sub-plate (present day Turkey).
 As a result, Turkey is moving west and south into the Mediterranean Sea and away from the collision zone.
 These far-field effects may result in the formation of rifts, and rift valleys such as that occupied by Lake Baikal, the deepest lake on Earth.